 Arguably, there are certain features and advantages for which these two readily overlap.
 However, there is a stark difference in durability, particularly when it comes to components used in gravel electric bikes.
 To say that they are tougher could prove to be an understatement, but that does serve as an adequate estimation of how much off-road beatings these e-bikes can take.
 This is because certain models are even submersible.

 That said, gravel e-bikes should not be interpreted as electric bikes built solely to ride on gravel paths.
 Their stellar durability, regardless of terrain, really makes them deserving of the high price tags that their manufacturers attach to them.
 That is not to say that they are all more expensive because of this, and the evidence is fairly obvious when we look at the prices of most cargo e-bikes and eMTBs.

 Some gravel e-bikes feature a unique design

 Gravel e-bikes immediately stand out from other e-bikes if you have a trained eye in spotting.
 The most obvious difference lies in the drop bars that practically the majority of gravel e-bike models use.

 You will see that plenty opt to have wider drop bars.
 They are designed as such to ensure that the e-bike will be able to handle rougher terrain with ease.
 Another unique component is the gear shifter (or double tappers in other locales).
 These allow riders to quickly and smoothly switch gears when climbing a slope then proceeding to do a lengthy bomb afterward.

 These necessary improvements may not be as costly as other fundamental e-bike components, but they definitely still have an effect on the total price.

 Gravel e-bikes benefit from more powerful batteries

-The importance of riding range as primarily determined by battery capacity is a given in any type of e-bike and grave bikes are certainly not an exception.
+The importance of riding range as primarily determined by battery capacity is a given in any type of e-bike and gravel bikes are certainly not an exception.
 Those that will be able to provide higher riding ranges, considering the need to frequently rely on the motor for support, will always cost more.